ai/evil-blocks/README.md

                                    # Same as @block.find('a')
 ```

-You can add any methods and properties to block class:
+You can add any methods and properties to your block class:

 ```coffee
 evil.block '@@gallery',